SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Scrum artifacts[ScrumArtifacts] and the progress toward agreed goals[Commitment,ProductGoal,SprintGoal] must be inspected[ScrumPillars,Inspection] frequently and diligently to detect potentially undesirable variances or problems.
 To help with inspection[ScrumPillars,Inspection], Scrum provides cadence[Cadence] in the form of its five events[ScrumEvents].

-Inspection[ScrumPillars,Inspection] enables adaptation[ScrumPillars,Adaption].
+Inspection[ScrumPillars,Inspection] enables adaptation[ScrumPillars,Adaptation].
-Inspection[ScrumPillars,Inspection] without adaptation[ScrumPillars,Adaption] is considered pointless[ScrumValues,Courage].
+Inspection[ScrumPillars,Inspection] without adaptation[ScrumPillars,Adaptation] is considered pointless[ScrumValues,Courage].
-Scrum events[ScrumEvents] are designed to provoke change[ScrumPillars,Adaption].
+Scrum events[ScrumEvents] are designed to provoke change[ScrumPillars,Adaptation].

-## Adaptation[ScrumPillars,Adaption]
+## Adaptation[ScrumPillars,Adaptation]

-If any aspects of a process deviate outside acceptable limits or if the resulting product[Product] is unacceptable[ScrumArtefact,Increment,Commitment,DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars,Adaption].
+If any aspects of a process deviate outside acceptable limits or if the resulting product[Product] is unacceptable[ScrumArtefact,Increment,Commitment,DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars,Adaptation].
-The adjustment[ScrumPillars,Adaption] must be made as soon as possible to minimize further deviation.
+The adjustment[ScrumPillars,Adaptation] must be made as soon as possible to minimize further deviation.

-Adaptation[ScrumPillars,Adaption] becomes more difficult when the people involved are not empowered[Management] or self-managing[SelfManagement].
+Adaptation[ScrumPillars,Adaptation] becomes more difficult when the people involved are not empowered[Management] or self-managing[SelfManagement].
-A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars,Adaption] the moment it learns anything new through inspection[ScrumPillars,Inspection].
+A Scrum Team[ScrumTeam] is expected to adapt[ScrumPillars,Adaptation] the moment it learns anything new through inspection[ScrumPillars,Inspection].

 # Scrum Values[ScrumValues]